• Link zu LinkedIn

 CBAM – Do you have the key measures in place?

-Not only since the German Supply Chain Compliance Act (LkSG) and our successful training on the topic with the VDMA have we been dealing with transparency in the supply chain in customer projects.
+Not only since the German Supply Chain Compliance Act (LkSG) and our successful training on the topic have we been dealing with transparency in the supply chain in customer projects.
 The topic of CO2 emissions, their measurement and impact on the company’s results has also become part of our daily business.

 CBAM – A short-term EU regulation